chintalapativenkat/Compressional-Shear-Travel-Time-Log/README.md

-In this Projectwe developed Regressors Model to predict compressional and shear travel-time logs, DTC and DTS using following regression techniques: Elastic Net; K Nearest Neighbor; Random Forest; Gradient Boosting; Support
+In this Project we developed Regressors Model to predict compressional and shear travel-time logs, DTC and DTS using following regression techniques: Elastic Net; K Nearest Neighbor; Random Forest; Gradient Boosting; Support
 Vector Machines.

 Background